Atlanta Botanical Garden#8 in Best Things To Do in Atlanta

-The Atlanta Botanical Garden should be a plant lover's first stop in the city.
-It covers a magnificent and beautiful 30 acres in the northern corner of Piedmont Park.
-Be sure to stop by the Fuqua Orchid Center, which features a huge variety of unique high-elevation orchids native to South America.
-Nearby is the Fuqua Conservatory, home to rare tropical and desert flora, including begonias, palms, hibiscus, and jasmine.
-You'll also find a wonderful and colorful collection of poison dart frogs within the glass walls of the conservatory.
+The Atlanta Botanical Garden should be every plant lover's first stop in the city.
+It covers a magnificent and beautiful 30 acres in the northwest corner of Midtown's Piedmont Park.
+There's lots to see here, including the Lou Glenn Children's Garden, the Edible Garden, the Tropical Rotunda and one of the few remaining mature hardwood forests in Atlanta.
+Plus, you can't miss a pass through the Fuqua Orchid Center, which features a variety of unique high-elevation orchids never grown before in the Southeast.
+You'll also find a wonderful and colorful collection of poison dart frogs within the glass walls of the Fuqua Conservatory.

 Visitors highly recommend a visit to this "magical" locale.
 However, some lament the cost of admission and the high fees for snacks and meals at the on-site eateries.
 A few travelers also suggest avoiding winter visits, since some of the property's outdoor gardens are not in bloom during the colder months.